omeka/classic-enduser/docs/Content/Collections.md

 Browse collections
 ---------------------------------------------------------------

-By clicking the Collections tab, you may browse through the collections in your archive.
+By clicking the Collections tab, you may browse through the collections in your installation.
 They are listed with very basic metadata: Title, Contributors, Date Added, and Total Number of Items.
 You may sort collections by clicking Title or Date Added.

 On the public interface, you can find the Browse Collections page at `yoursite/collections/browse`.
 A link is automatically added to the site navigation pointing to `yoursite/collections/browse`, and can be turned off in the [Navigation settings](../Admin/Appearance/Navigation.md).